Home» Insights» Article

 The Hidden Cost of Misalignment in Talent Acquisition

-When organisations rely on generic recruiters for hiring, they often fall into a costly trap: overlooking the critical competencies that determine true success in a role.
-While these recruiters may be adept at scanning resumes and coordinating interviews, they frequently lack the industry-specific insight and contextual awareness necessary to identify the subtle yet powerful attributes that distinguish good candidates from great ones.
+When organisations rely on generic recruitment models for hiring, they often fall into a costly trap: overlooking the critical competencies that determine true success in a role.
+While generic recruiters may be adept at scanning resumes and coordinating interviews, they frequently lack the industry-specific insight and contextual awareness needed to identify the subtle yet powerful attributes that separate good candidates from great ones.

 This is not just a recruitment issue.
 It is a strategic business problem.
-Misaligned hiring decisions can result in underperformance, high turnover, weakened team dynamics, and loss of competitive advantage.
+Misaligned hiring decisions driven by generic recruitment approaches can result in underperformance, high turnover, weakened team dynamics, and loss of competitive advantage.
 These are outcomes no organisation can afford, especially during periods of change or growth.

 Before exploring the gaps in generic recruitment, it is important to clarify what “key competencies” actually are.